Erick Erickson: Guns

 In December 2015, Erickson posted a picture of a bullet-ridden copy of The New York Times that he had shot at.
 That day's edition contained a front-page editorial in favor of gun control.

 Erickson spread a false story by RedState which claimed that 17-year old Parkland, Florida school shooting survivor David Hogg was not actually at the Parkland school when it was attacked.
 He later described Hogg as a "bully" after Hogg called for an advertiser boycott of Fox News host Laura Ingraham when she mocked him for not getting into a number of universities.

 LGBT rights

 In August 2017, Erickson was one of several co-authors of the so-called Nashville Statement, which affirmed "that it is sinful to approve of homosexual immorality or transgenderism and that such approval constitutes an essential departure from Christian faithfulness and witness."
-The statement, which was described as a "vicious, anti-LGBTQ manifesto" by the progressive activist group Human Rights Campaign, was attacked by some Christian leaders.
+The statement, which was described as a "vicious, anti-LGBTQ manifesto" by the LGBTQ advocacy group Human Rights Campaign, was attacked by some Christian leaders.